Alka Pande

-Alka Pande is an Indian academic, author and museum curator.
+Alka Pande (born 1956) is an Indian academic, author and museum curator.

 Background

 Alka Pande was born in Kolkata in 1956.
 She went to Convent of Jesus and Mary School, New Delhi until the 8th and then completed her class 9th to 12th in St. Mary's Convent School, Kanpur, ICS (1972).

 Pande did her double MA in History of Art from Bombay University in 1981 and Panjab University in 1983.
 In 1996, she was Awarded a Phd in Art History from the Panjab University.
 Pande's thesis was on the Study of Ardhanarisvara in Indian Art, with special reference to Indian Sculpture.
 In 1999, she further did her Post Doctoral Degree from Goldsmiths College, University of London, under the Aegis of the Charles Wallace Fellowship, through the British Council.

 Career

 Pande has been a reader at the Department of Fine Arts, Panjab University, Chandigarh from 1996 till 2000 and before that she was the Director of the Museum of Fine Arts, Panjab University, Chandigarh.

 2000–present: She is currently working as Art Consultant at the India Habitat Centre, New Delhi.
 Pande is also the visiting faculty of DJ Academy of Design, Coimbatore, Tamil Nadu.